Internet2/incert/Windows/README.md

 Overview
 --------
-This project is the Windows component of the [InCommon Personal Certificate Provisioning and Application Setup Tool](https://spaces.internet2.edu/x/f66KAQ).
+This folder contains the source for the Windows version of [InCommon Personal Certificate Provisioning and Application Setup Tool](https://spaces.internet2.edu/x/f66KAQ).

 Build Prerequities
 ---